paragongames/UniversalBanList/README.md

 available to the public Internet (like an artifact that requires authentication or similar.)

 This project is licensed under the MIT License.

+## Known won't-fix issues
+Unfortunately, some ban entries on the Universal Ban List spreadsheet contains malformed data, like invalid characters, so some bans listed on the spreadsheet will not be loaded by the plugin.\
+This is unfortunately due to the irresponsibility of the Reddit UHC/UBL admins as these malformed entries have not been fixed for months.
+We do not take responsibility for these malformed entries.